Breaking Into Art Auctions:

 For those of you who have little or no hope of getting into auction at this time, one possibility is to approach a smaller local or regional house or even an arts organization with the idea of having a themed sale dedicated to art by local or regional artists.
 If you, your fellow artists and some dedicated supporters with a little clout in the art community can put together enough good art and convince the auction house or organization that attendance will be healthy and sales potentially good, this concept might work.
 But it won't be easy; you'll have to be persuasive.
 No matter what your approach, make sure you've got the support of those who buy, sell and collect your art before you test the auction realm.

 Consigning to an occasional charity or fundraiser auction is also a decent way to get your feet wet, the keyword here being "occasional."
-Do not donate art to every fundraiser in sight; that could backfire by making your art seem too easy to come by outside of traditional venues like galleries.
+Do not donate art to every fundraiser in sight; that could backfire by making your art seem too easy to buy outside of traditional venues like galleries.
 If your art sells consistently well at higher profile charity events, approaching an actual auction house at some point might be a good idea.
 To learn more about how to maximize your success at fundraiser auctions, read Art Auction Fundraiser Tips.